juji-io/datalevin/doc/query.md

 constraining it in the query.
 Otherwise, online sampling is performed during query.
 Both use reservoir sampling methods.

 A sample of base entity IDs are collected first, then merge scans are performed to obtain base selectivity ratios.
 Finally, the selectivity of all possible two way joins are obtained by counting the number of linked entity ids based on these samples.
 Later joins use these selectivity ratios to estimate result sizes.
+We have found sampling more than 2-way joins (e.g. [6]) less effective, so we stick with sampling base and 2-way join selectivity only.

 ## Limitation